scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_02_Meshes.md

 Appropriate data can be associated with any of these -- e.g. sampled values at cell corners (points), or average values over each cell region (faces).

-UGRID's permitted element types are :
+UGRID's permitted element types are:
   * **node** - a point in space, defined by some M coordinate values
   * **edge** - a line between 2 end nodes
   * **face** - a polygon with some N nodes as its corners